brikis98/yevgeniy-brikman-homepage/_posts/2026-02-03-computer-backup-options.md

-4. **Transparency.** How transparent is the provider with their security practices? _Published:_ the provider shares information on their website on how they protect your data. _Certified:_ an independent 3rd party checked the provider actually follows their published security practices (e.g., SOC 2 type II). _Open:_ the provider's code (at least the client-side code) is open source, so everyone can check they actually follow their published security practices.
+4. **Transparency.** How transparent is the provider with their security practices? _Published:_ the provider shares information on their website on how they protect your data. _Certified:_ an independent 3rd party checked the provider follows their published security practices (e.g., SOC 2 type II). _Open:_ the provider's code (at least the client-side code) is open source, so everyone can check they follow their published security practices.

-5. **Web access.** Does the backup provider allow you to see and restore your data via a webpage?

-6. **Mobile app.** Does the backup provider allow you to see and restore your data via a mobile app?

-7. **Versions.** How many versions of each file does the backup provider store?
+5. **Versions.** How many versions of each file does the backup provider store?
 The more versions, the further you can go back in history to recover an earlier version of a file (e.g., if the file was corrupted at some point).[^4]

-8. **Version retention.** How long does the backup provider keep file versions around?
-Storing many versions isn't as useful if those versions are deleted after just a few days.
+6. **Version retention.** How long does the backup provider keep file versions?
+Storing many versions isn't useful if they delete them after just a few days.

-9. **Inactivity limit.** Does the backup provider delete your data if you have a device that becomes inactive?
+7. **Inactivity limit.** Does the backup provider delete your data if you have a device that becomes inactive?
 Be
    warned: if you back up a computer or external hard drive that becames disconnected, some providers (especially those with "unlimited storage") will delete the data from that "inactive device" after a period of time.[^5]

-10. **Granularity.** How much control do you have over what gets backed up? _One folder:_ some providers are designed to sync only one "magic" folder to the cloud, making it hard to back up anything outside that folder. _System:_ some providers take a snapshot of your entire system, backing up everything, including potentially data you don't need. _Multiple folders:_ some providers allow you to specify the exact folders you want to back up.
+8. **Granularity.** How much control do you have over what gets backed up? _One folder:_ some providers are designed to sync only one "magic" folder to the cloud, making it hard to back up anything outside that folder. _System:_ some providers take a snapshot of your entire system, backing up everything, including potentially data you don't need. _Multiple folders:_ some providers allow you to specify the exact folders you want to back up.

-11. **Deduplication.** Does the provider de-duplicate data to minimize storage and bandwidth usage?[^6]
+9. **Deduplication.** Does the provider de-duplicate data to minimize storage and bandwidth usage?[^6]

-12. **Pricing.** How much does the provider charge to store 1 TB for 1 year?[^7]
+10. **Pricing.** How much does the provider charge to store 1 TB for 1 year?[^7]

 ## Comparison table of backup options